Plug-In Solar Legislation Roundup: What's Moving in 2026 | PlugInSolarUS

 Maine's LD 1730 was signed into law by Governor Janet Mills (D) on April 6, 2026, making Maine the second enacted state for plug-in solar, joining Utah.
 The law allows plug-in solar devices up to 1,200W for all retail electricity customers — renters and homeowners alike.
 It introduces a two-tier structure: systems ≤420W are DIY-allowed with no utility notification required; systems >420W require a licensed electrician and utility notification within 30 days.
 Maine is also the first US state law to reference UL 3700 by name — the national plug-in solar safety standard published in December 2025.
 At 27.9¢/kWh, Maine has one of the strongest financial cases for plug-in solar in the country: an 800W system saves an estimated $270/year with a ~5-year payback at no subsidy.

 Virginia passed plug-in solar legislation with overwhelming bipartisan margins: the House voted 96-0 and the Senate voted 30-8.
-However, rather than signing outright before the April 13 deadline, Governor Abigail Spanberger sent recommended amendments back to the House on April 11, 2026.
-This is a standard Virginia legislative mechanism — the bill is not dead, but the House must act on the Governor's proposed changes before it can be re-enrolled and signed.
-The core plug-in solar provisions remain intact.
-Once the House acts, Virginia could still become the third enacted state and the first in the Mid-Atlantic region.
+Governor Abigail Spanberger initially sent recommended amendments back to the House on April 11, 2026, and the House accepted the amendments.
+Governor Spanberger signed the bill on April 22, 2026, making Virginia the third enacted state and the first in the Mid-Atlantic region.
+Most provisions take effect July 1, 2026.
 Track the latest at the Virginia state detail page.

 New Jersey: S 2368 — Passed Senate 38-0